YozhikM/node-face-detector/README.md

 yarn
 ```

-Then run two teams, because the two Big Brothers (Nodemon and Babel) are watching you in two different folders
+Then run two tasks, because the two Big Brothers (Nodemon and Babel) are watching you in two different folders

 ```
 yarn build